 The use of unfair means can be checked by radically changing the format of the question paper.
 Questions should be set from the entire syllabus.
 Moreover, students should be kept busy for all three hours.
 Expected and important questions should not be set in the question papers also.
 Students should be debarred from appearing in the final examination if they fail to secure less than 45% marks in the house examination.
 Teachers, invigilators, and superintendents who help examine also must be taken to task.

-So, Learners, this is all about “Formal Letter to the editor of newspaper criticizing unfair means in the examination”.
+So, Learners, this is all about a letter to the Editor of a newspaper for criticizing the growing use of unfair means in the examination these days